chir263/center-cms/docs/developer-doc.md

 The directory structure provides a logical organization of the project's files and modules.
 Each directory contains files specific to its corresponding module or functionality.

-## Modules
+## Code Modules

 ### Admin Module

-The admin module handles the administration interface of Virtual Labs CMS.
+The admin module handles the interface of Virtual Labs CMS.
 It includes the following files:

 - `/admin/index.html`: This file represents the HTML structure of the admin interface, providing the layout and structure for the CMS administration section.
 - `/admin/js/modal.js`: The `modal.js` file contains JavaScript code responsible for managing modal components within the admin module.
 It handles modal logic.
 - `/admin/js/mutation.js`: The `mutation.js` file implements JavaScript code that utilizes the `MutationObserver()` interface.
 It listens for changes in the DOM (Document Object Model) of Netlify CMS and applies cosmetic changes to enhance the visual appearance and user experience of the CMS interface.

+- `/admin/js/config.js`: Contains configuration settings for the Netlify CMS.

 ### CSS Module

 The CSS module includes the CSS styles specific to Virtual Labs CMS.
 It consists of the following files:

-- `/css/admin.css`: The `admin.css` file contains CSS styles specific to the admin interface of Virtual Labs CMS, defining the visual layout, typography, and colors related to the CMS administration section.
+- `/css/admin.css`: The `admin.css` file contains CSS styles specific to the admin interface of Virtual Labs CMS, defining the visual layout, typography, and colors related to the CMS.
 - `/css/help.css`: The `help.css` file includes CSS styles for the help and documentation section of Virtual Labs CMS, defining the presentation of user guides, documentation pages, and help resources.
-- `/css/style.css`: The `style.css` file holds general CSS styles applicable across the entire Virtual Labs CMS application, setting the overall visual theme and styles that are not specific to any particular module.
+- `/css/style.css`: The `style.css` file holds CSS styles applicable to Home/Landing page.

 ### Help Module

-The help module provides the documentation and help resources for Virtual Labs CMS.
+The help module provides the documentation and [help resources](https://virtual-labs-cms.netlify.app/help/) for Virtual Labs CMS.
 It includes the following files:

 - `/help/index.html`: The `index.html` file serves as the entry point for the help and documentation section of Virtual Labs CMS, providing the structure and layout for accessing user guides, tutorials, and other help resources.
 - `/help/help-data.js`: The `help-data.js` file contains JavaScript code that manages the data and functionality related to the help and documentation section, such as loading and rendering help content dynamically.